 Considerations: EDD is a culminating capstone course.
-In order to have a solid foundation for this course, students need successful completion of the prerequisites Introduction to Engineering Design and one of the following courses: Principles of Engineering, Digital Electronics, Aerospace Engineering, Civil Engineering and Architecture, Computer Integrated Manufacturing, Environmental Sustainability, or Computer Science Principles.
+In order to have a solid foundation for this course, students need successful completion of the prerequisites of any two PLTW engineering courses which include: Introduction to Engineering Design, Principles of Engineering, Digital Electronics, Aerospace Engineering, Civil Engineering and Architecture, Computer Integrated Manufacturing, Environmental Sustainability, or Computer Science Principles.

 Course Description: Utilizing activity-project-problem-based (APPB) teaching and learning pedagogy, students will perform research to choose, validate, and justify a technical problem.
 After carefully defining the problem, teams of students will design, build, and test their solution.
 Finally, student teams will present and defend their original solution to an outside panel.
-While progressing through the engineering design process, students will work closely with experts and will continually hone their organizational, communication and interpersonal skills, their creative and problem solving abilities, and their understanding of the design process.
+While progressing through the engineering design process, students will work closely with experts and will continually hone their organizational, communication and interpersonal skills, creative and problem-solving abilities, and understanding of the design process.